Eternally-Thriving-Grandmasterism/Nexus-Revelations/05-Original-Design/Blue-Monkey-Glyph.md

-# Blue Monkey Glyph: Magic & Play
+# Blue Monkey Glyph: Magic, Play & Illusion

 **Blue Monkey** (Chuen in Mayan) is the solar seal of **magic, play, and illusion** — the divine child who transforms reality through joy and creativity.